SarthV/frontend-tracking-plan/README.md

-# Getting Started with React App

-## Available Scripts
+# This is the frontend repo for the tracking-plan project/ assignment.

+## Starting the project

-In the project directory, you can run:
+Once cloned, in the project directory, you can run:

 ### `npm start`

-Runs the app in the development mode.\
+This runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view the tracking plan dashboard in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.